Single Parents Life Insurance: Canadian Guide (2026)

 4. Mortgage life insurance isn’t a good strategy to protect your kids.

-Mortgage insurance pays off your mortgage balance if you pass away, but it’s more expensive than a term insurance plan and will benefit the creditor, not your kids.
-Instead, ensure your term life policy coverage is sufficient to cover your mortgage balance and pay for your kids’ current and future needs.
+Instead, ensure your term life policy coverage is sufficient to cover your mortgage balance and pay for your children’s future.

 5. Your group life insurance probably isn’t sufficient.